Setting up a basic website is stressful enough without having to think about further developments.

 Let’s take Killstar as an example.
 This quirky brand exploded onto the fashion scene a few years ago with a brick-and-mortar shop in Scotland.
 The locals went nuts for their clothes, shared them on social, and soon people of a slightly gothic persuasion were flocking to the store from all over the country.

 A short while later they built a website and began selling online.
 Sales exploded internationally.
 They realised online sales were far more lucrative than the expense of running a physical store, and became a digital-online company.

-They now sell exclusively online and operate with a digital-first team of remote workers.
+They now sell exclusively online, generate £6million per year in revenue, and operate with a digital-first team of remote workers.

 But what if your business model doesn’t include selling products?

 You might think eCommerce is a pointless exercise, but you’d be wrong.
 Whatever your business model, there is a way to create digital products that you can sell virtually – think eBooks, webinars, online workshops or, even templates for blogs and design.